The entropic approach to causal correlations: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec:preliminary}, we will introduce the basic notions relevant for our investigation, namely, causal correlations and the entropic approach to causal structures.
-In Sec.~\ref{sec:bipartite} we will derive entropic causal inequalities for the bipartite scenario, and discuss their violation.
-In Sec.~\ref{sec:multipartite}, we will show how this approach can be generalized to multipartite scenarios.
-Finally, as an application, in Sec.~\ref{sec:infoBounds} we use this approach to derive bounds on communication in causal games.
+In Sec.~\ref{sec:preliminary}, we will introduce the basic notions relevant for our investigation, namely causal correlations and the entropic approach to causal structures, and elaborate two complementary ways in which the approach can be applied.
+In Sec.~\ref{sec:bipartite} we will show how to derive entropic causal inequalities for the bipartite scenario, and discuss their violation.
+In Sec.~\ref{sec:multipartite}, we will explain how this approach can be generalized to multipartite scenarios.
+Finally, as an application, in Sec.~\ref{sec:infoBounds} we use this approach to derive bounds on mutual informations in causal games.